IBM/integrity-enforcer/docs/README_FOR_RESOURCE_PROTECTION_PROFILE.md

 ### Create Resource Protection Profile
 You can define which resources should be protected with signature in IE. For resources in a namespace, custom resource `ResourceProtectionProfile` (RPP) is created in the same namespace.
-The example below shows definition to protect `ConfigMap` and `Service` resource in `secure-ns` namespace.
-Only a RPP can be defined in each namespace.
+The example below shows a definition to protect `ConfigMap` and `Service` resource in `secure-ns` namespace.
+Only a single RPP can be defined in each namespace.

     ```
     apiVersion: research.ibm.com/v1alpha1